 - Include an overview of your extra-curricular activity and any snowmobile associated volunteerism within the last year.

 Scholarship Deadline: March 1: Late applications will not be considered.

 Attention: If sending by US mail, all information requested above (1 through 6) must be submitted in the same envelope at the same time of application or the application will be rejected.
 Your complete application package must be received by the New Hampshire Snowmobile Association office by March 1.

-Recipients are notified in early April and the award is paid upon receipt of the awardees course schedule for the upcoming Fall Semester.
+Recipients are notified in early April and the award is paid upon receipt of the awardee’s course schedule for the upcoming semester.